Yellow Fingernails: Signs, Vitamin Deficiencies, and Effective Remedies

 wearing dark nail polish, brittle nails, nail bed, bacterial infection, mineral deficiencies, fungal nail infections, hydrogen peroxide

-There are many different causes of yellow nails, including vitamin deficiencies, fungal infections, and self-tanner.
+Yellow nails have many causes, including vitamin deficiencies, fungal infections, and self-tanner.

-If you notice that your nails are yellowing, be sure to see a doctor so that they can rule out any serious underlying conditions.
+If you notice that your nails are yellowing, be sure to see a doctor so that they can rule out any severe underlying conditions.

-For yellow nails caused by a vitamin deficiency, you may need to take supplements or eat foods that are rich in the essential vitamins.
+Yellow nails are caused by vitamin deficiency, so you may need to take supplements or eat foods rich in the essential vitamins.

 Is yellow fingernail a sign of vitamin deficiencies?

-Yellow fingernails can be a sign of vitamin deficiencies, such as vitamin B12 or zinc.
+Yellow fingernails can indicate vitamin deficiencies, such as vitamin B12 or zinc.

 Vitamin B12 is essential for the formation of red blood cells and DNA.
 A deficiency in vitamin B12 can lead to anemia, which can cause yellowing of the skin and nails.